josh-normal/Josh-Checkers/README.md

 # Description:

+checkers, also called draughts, board game, one of the world’s oldest games.
+Checkers is played by two persons who oppose each other across a board of 64 light and dark squares, the same as a chessboard.
+The 24 playing pieces are disk-shaped and of contrasting colours.
+At the start of the game, each contestant has 12 pieces arranged on the board.
+While the actual playing is always done on the dark squares, the board is often shown in reverse for clarity.

+# About Checkers Game:

 Today’s game of checkers developed around the start of the 12th century.
 A Frenchman came up with the idea of playing checkers on a chess board.
 At that time, the game was called “Fierges” or “Ferses.”
 With a new board design and new rules set, the game made its way to England and the Americas.

 Today, most English-speaking countries use a 64-space checker board.
 This is known as the short king board version.
 However, much of Europe and Asia use a checker board with 100 spaces.
 This is called the long king version.
 Some people in Canada even use a board with 144 spaces!